oracle/python-oracledb/doc/src/user_guide/ha.rst

     FAN is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

+FAN can be enabled for on-premises databases and `Oracle Autonomous AI Database on Dedicated Exadata Infrastructure (ADB-D) <https://docs.oracle.com/ en/cloud/paas/autonomous-database/dedicated/adbaa/>`__.
+FAN is not supported in `Oracle Autonomous AI Database Serverless (ADB-S) <https://docs.oracle.com/en/ cloud/paas/autonomous-database/serverless/adbsb/index.html>`__.

 FAN support is useful for planned and unplanned outages.
-It provides immediate notification to python-oracledb following outages related to the database, computers, and networks.
+It provides immediate notification to python-oracledb following outages related to the database, database servers, and networks.
 Without FAN, python-oracledb can hang until a TCP timeout occurs and an error is returned, which might be several minutes.

-FAN allows python-oracledb to provide high availability features without the application being aware of an outage.
+FAN allows python-oracledb to provide high availability features without the application being aware of an outage or upcoming planned maintenance.
 Unused, idle connections in a :ref:`connection pool <connpooling>` will be automatically cleaned up.
 A future :meth:`ConnectionPool.acquire()` call will establish a fresh connection to a surviving database instance without the application being aware of any service disruption.

 To handle errors that affect active connections, you can add application logic to re-connect (this will connect to a surviving database instance) and replay